Divorce is never easy, but divorcing a mentally ill husband is even more difficult than divorcing a healthy one.

 Mental illness is a very broad term that encompasses a swath of different disorders.
 There are close to 300 mental disorders documented in the Diagnostic and Statistical Manual of Mental Disorders.
 This is the manual is used by medical professionals across the country to identify and diagnose various mental illnesses.
 In relation to divorce, there are a few common mental illnesses that tend to deteriorate relationships:

 Ultimately, each unique mental illness will have its own set of unique challenges and considerations.
-Nevertheless, there are a few challenges that are common when mental illness is intertwined with divorce.
+Nevertheless, there are a few challenges that are common when divorce and mental illness are intertwined.

 The emotional struggles that come with divorcing a mentally ill husband are likely to be far more challenging than any legal obstacles you might encounter during your divorce.
 It’s easy to navigate the legal aspects of divorce with an experienced divorce attorney.